mjrevansiddesh/Conversion-Rate-Prediction/README.md

  b) Seo: came to the site by clicking on search results
  c) Direct: came to the site by directly typing the URL on the browser
  - total_pages_visited: number of total pages visited during the session.
 This is a proxy for time spent on site and engagement                         during the session.
 - converted: this is our label.
 1 means they converted within the session, 0 means they left without buying anything.

+Goal:
 The company goal is to increase conversion rate: # conversions/ total sessions.